Courses

 How to Become a Stock Trader

 If you’re competitive, good with numbers and calm under pressure, then you could have the makings of a successful stock trader.
-This is a career that requires a cool head, financial acumen and the ability to make swift decisions.
+This is a career path that requires a cool head, financial acumen and the ability to make swift decisions.

 1. Academic qualifications

-When it comes to finding a graduate position, experience gained via an internship or placement will definitely give you an advantage.
-If you’re interested, check out a few investment banks online as many of them offer work experience opportunities.
+If you don’t have years of experience, then an internship or placement will definitely give you an advantage.
+If you are a recent graduate, then doing independent research into the stock market and aspects of the trading industry such as trading systems, day trading, ETFS, derivatives and market prices.
+If you’re interested, check out a few investment banks and brokerage firms online as many of them offer part-time and full-time work experience opportunities.

 2. Industry qualifications